Sertinell/RepData_PeerAssessment1/PA1_template.md

 #### Which 5-minute interval, on average across all the days in the dataset, contains the maximum number of steps?

-The interval that contains the maximum average number of steps is:
+The interval that contains the maximum average number of steps is 8:35h.

 ```r